destroyedprawn/ECGR-4106-Real-Time-Machine-Learning/README.md

 # ECGR-4106-Real-Time-Machine-Learning
-This repository will be the location for all source code for ECGR 4106 Real Time Machine Learning projects and assignments.
+This repository the location for all code for Spring 2022 ECGR 4106 Real Time Machine Learning projects and assignments.